philgaeng/stratcon/backend/docs/DATABASE_SCHEMA.md

 - Used for tracking manual meters (as opposed to digital meters in `loads` table)
 - `meter_ref` must be unique across all manual meters
 - Manual meters require periodic manual reading and data entry
+- `multiplier` defaults to 1, but can be set to other values (e.g., 80, 120) for specific meters

 ### 8. unit_tenants_history